 - Retirement Planning - Help making the most of your employer-sponsored retirement plans and IRAs.
 Determining how much you need to retire comfortably.
 Help managing assets before and during retirement.

-- Tax Management* - Help making sure your portfolio is tax-efficient.
+- Tax Planning Strategy* - Help making sure your portfolio is tax-efficient.
 Developing tax-efficient investment strategies.
 Referring you to qualified tax specialists.

 - Estate Planning* - Working with estate-planning and trust specialists available through Wells Fargo Advisors and its affiliates to help review your wills and trusts, preserve your estate for your intended heirs, establish beneficiary designations, reduce potential exposure to estate taxes and probate costs and coordinate with your tax and legal advisors.